MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceState.md

 ---
-title: DeviceState - Common Data Model | Microsoft Docs
+title: DeviceState in automotive - Common Data Model | Microsoft Docs
 description: Describes state of a vehicle or device, such as New, Used or Scrapped.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Device State
+# Device State in automotive

 Describes state of a vehicle or device, such as New, Used or Scrapped.